benjitsu/benwhere/_pages/email.md

                  <div class="col">
                      <h2>The Process</h2>
                      <p class="mb-0">
-                         After reviewing the project breif, I generally brainstormed ideas with a copywriter and marketing lead to be sure that all visuals would properly corosponded with subject lines and email copy.
-Once multiple visuals and copy variations were laid out, we reviewed everything for brand style and voice, and mapped out the elements for AB testing.
+                         After reviewing the project brief, I generally brainstormed ideas with a copywriter and marketing lead to be sure that all visuals would properly correspond with the subject lines and email copy.
+Once multiple visuals and copy variations were laid out, we reviewed everything for brand style and voice consistency, and mapped out the elements for AB testing.
 We worked with the constraints of often having to produce these emails very quickly and with limited ability to the change overall layout.</p>
                  </div>
              </div>
         </div>